Indiana State Story

 Learning Opportunities and Technical Assistance

 Along with the AEMing for Achievement grant, the PATINS project has an extensive program for providing learning opportunities and technical assistance (Critical Component 4) on UDL, assistive technology and AEM.
-In just one year, PATINS did over 700 trainings that reached more than 9,000 participants.
-It also fulfilled more than 16,000 technical assistance requests while loaning out more than 1,500 items through its loan library.
+In just one year, PATINS does over 700 trainings that reach more than 9,000 participants.
+It also fulfils more than 16,000 technical assistance requests while loaning out more than 1,500 items through its assistive technology lending library.

-The guiding vision for the PATINS Project, according to Director Daniel McNulty, is to develop a structured procurement and provision process under the umbrella of UDL.
-A key goal related to that vision is to creation of a more comprehensive data collection system that will focus not only on procurement but also on student achievement resulting from the implementation of AEM.
+The guiding vision for the PATINS Project, according to Director Daniel McNulty, is to develop a structured and sustainable procurement, provision, and implementation process under the umbrella of UDL.
+A key goal related to that vision is the creation of a more comprehensive data collection system that will focus not only on procurement but also on student achievement, behavior, attendance, and communication, resulting from the implementation of AEM.

 Recommendations for Other States

 Be patient.
-As Daniel McNulty, Director of the PATINS project stated, "it's important to remember this is a long, deep process that is not gonna to happen overnight."
-During his time at the helm of the PATINS Project, Director McNulty has seen a shift in thinking across the state, moving from an emphasis on assistive technology to the consideration of accessible materials as well.
-This shift was easier for staff who were already involved in Braille production, but it has taken some time for other staff to adjust.
-A comprehensive approach requires not only clear guidance and policies, but a top to bottom focus with action at multiple levels.
-Support could take the form of face-to-face trainings, one-on-one coaching, in-class training involving teachers and their students and more.
-Moving too fast without providing staff with the appropriate levels of support can actually set the program back, according to PATINS Director McNulty.
+As Daniel McNulty, Director of the PATINS project states, "It’s important to remember this is a long, deep, and complex process that is not going to to happen overnight."
+During his time at the helm of the PATINS Project, Mr. McNulty has seen a shift in thinking across the state, moving from an emphasis on assistive technology to the consideration of accessible materials, accessible technologies, and usability as well.
+A comprehensive approach requires not only clear guidance, policies, and workflow, but also a top to bottom focus simultaneous with grass roots enthusiasm and creativity!
+Support from PATINS often takes the form of face-to-face trainings, one-on-one coaching, online resources, and in-class training involving educators with their students.
+Moving too fast and/or focusing only on tools without the necessary underlying fundamental structures and culture in place can actually inhibit progress, according to Mr. McNulty.